Oliver Empowerment Awards

 The African Aerospace Medicine Conference, which took place in June 2014, was the first conference of its kind in Africa.
 The SACAA hosted 14 African countries in collaboration with the Department of Transport and in partnership with the International Civil Aviation Organisation (ICAO), International Air Transport Association (IATA) and the University of Otago, New Zealand.
 About 15 African States, notably with the majority from SADC, were in attendance at this conference which received accolades for its rich content and high quality speakers.

 The SACAA contributes towards the safety and security record of the continent by means of assistance to its regional counterparts.
 In line with this objective the SACAA has entered into agreements to give, inter alia, technical assistance to Zambia, Mozambique and Botswana.
 Nine countries have received aviation technical assistance in line with national and regional strategies, and the organisational stakeholder plan.

 The SACAA's Aviation Medicine division is playing a leading role in developing an ICAO course on the screening of airports and control of communicable disease.
 The SACAA has concluded agreements with the Walter Sisulu University, Wits University and the University of Pretoria to roll out aviation medical training and to contribute to transformation.

 The South African Civil Aviation Authority has been accepted as a member

 of the International Academy of Aviation and Space Medicine (IAASM).
 IAASM aims to promote and search for new knowledge in aerospace and medicine and contributes to international cooperation among those devoted to education and research in this particular field.

-During the 2013 ICAO Coordination Validation Mission audit, South Africa did not attract any significant safety concern regarding safety oversight, and in fact, tremendous improvement was noted in all areas that were assessed.
+During the 2013 ICAO Coordination Validation Mission, South Africa did not attract any significant safety concern regarding civil aviation safety oversight and surveillance.
+In fact, tremendous improvement was noted in all areas that were validated.